MLiserb/up4crypto/Top10_week_news/2024/week_03.md

 8. Fed interest rate cuts may be beneficial to DeFi and stable coins

+- Since November, an agreement has been reached with US regulators, and the Coin has recorded a net inflow of $4.6 billion

+- Due to the failure of the SMS system, some Coin users received SMS for the burst and the upcoming burst

+- The joint venture between Cun'an and Gulf Energy began to operate encryption exchanges in Thailand

 9. Coin's dynamic summary this week

 10. Solana Mobile announces that its second-generation Saga mobile phone is on pre-sale